 Funded by the Government’s Money Advice Service, the team provides advice on strategies for helping you manage debt, including payment plans, full and final settlement, bankruptcy, Debt Relief Orders and Individual Voluntary Agreements.

 Skilled advisers hold confidential appointments.
 They never judge you or make you feel bad about your situation and will always be happy to talk to you, however big or small your problem may be.

 The team can help find ways to manage your debts, even if you think you have no spare money and suggest ways to deal with debts.

 Because of the coronavirus lockdown, we’re not holding face-to-face debt advice sessions right now but we are carrying out appointments by phone.

 Text the word ADVICE DEBT to 78866.
 We’ll call you back within 48 hours (excluding weekends).

-Or call the Debt Team on 01752-850 488 between 9.30-11.30am on a Monday or Friday.
+Or call the Debt Team on 01752-850 488 between 9.30-11.30am on Fridays.
 If we’re busy and you are unable to speak to an adviser, please leave a message and we will call you back within three working days.

 Our specialist advisers work on a confidential basis with victims as part of the Victim Care Unit, run by Victim Support.

 The unit provides immediate support and referral on to organisations such as Citizens Advice.
 It acts as a source of immediate support and information for all victims and has a mix of police and third sector specialists.